Controlled-access highway: Greece

 Greece's motorway network has been extensively modernised throughout the 1980s, 1990s and especially the 2000s, while part of it is still under construction.
 Most of it was completed by mid 2017 numbering around 2,500 km of motorways, making it the biggest highway network in Southeastern Europe and the Balkans and one of the most advanced in Europe.

 There are a total of 10 main routes throughout the Greek mainland and Crete, from which some feature numerous branches and auxiliary routes.
-Most important motorways are the A1 Motorway connecting Greece's two largest cities (Athens and Thessaloniki), the A2 (Egnatia Odos) motorway, also known as the "horizontal road axis" of Greece, connecting almost all of Northern Greece from west to east and the A8 Olympia Motorway connecting Athens and Patras.
-Another important motorway is the Attiki Odos motorway, the main beltway of the Athens Metropolitan area.
+Most important motorways are the A1 Motorway connecting Greece's two largest cities (Athens and Thessaloniki), the A2 motorway (Egnatia Odos), also known as the "horizontal road axis" of Greece, connecting almost all of Northern Greece from west to east and the A8 motorway (Olympia Odos) connecting Athens and Patras.
+Another important motorway is the A6 motorway (Attiki Odos), the main beltway of the Athens Metropolitan area.

 Hungary

 In Hungary, a controlled-access highway is called an autópálya (plural autópályák).